Beyond the Structure of Attitudes: Belief Systems, Affect, and Polarization

 Talents for the Talented: Disrupting the Matthew Effect in an NSF Award Program

 The Matthew effect (or cumulative advantage) in citations distorts the connection between merit and recognition in science, hindering the careers of individual researchers as well as the progress of science itself.
 In this paper, we assess possible ways of disrupting the Matthew effect in a system of knowledge production by studying the NSF’s ADVANCE program.
 Specifically, we examine the program’s efforts to promote the integration of social science research on gender equity in their funded projects.
-By tracing changes in ADVANCE’s proposal requirements over time, specifically the citation of certain works and the introduction of a mandate to address intersectionality in all proposals, we evaluate their impact on the distribution of citations in the resulting published work.
+By tracing changes in ADVANCE’s award solicitations over time, specifically the citation of certain works and the introduction of a mandate to address intersectionality in all proposals, we evaluate their impact on the citation distribution in the resulting publications from ADVANCE awards.
 Using a combination of timing-based evaluations and recent advances in generative network modeling, we establish quasi-experimental comparisons between treated and untreated sources, as well as pre-treatment and post-treatment sources.
-Our findings suggest that both interventions increased citations to treated sources, mitigating the Matthew effect and enhancing the role of source quality in driving citations for at least some sources.
+Our findings suggest that both interventions increased citations to authors highlighted by the changes, mitigating the Matthew effect and enhancing the role of source quality in driving citations for at least some sources.
 Notably, the intersectionality requirement had more consistent and robust effects.
-These findings, by showing a compelling case of effective intervention in a complex system, suggest avenues for further scholarly investigation and potential practical application.
+These findings both provide a rare example of successful agentic intervention in a complex system as well as indicate a potential difference in the efficacy of targeted and criterion-based interventions.

 In collaboration with Laura Nelson, Jessica Gold, and Kathrin Zippel.